AutotwinEU/skg_toyexample/README.md

    * It is important that the host path is identical to the host path as provided for the orhcestrator.
 The simulator will write files into that directory, and Neo4J then the skg_toyexamplev3 need to import those files.
  - Container path: `/skgpizza/data/simulation/raw`

+#### Folder to view the performance results in a browser on the host

+ - Host path: `/data/perf`
+   * The results of the performance calculations will be written into this folder.
+By opening the reslting `index.html` file in a browser, one can view the results.
+ - Container path: `/skgpizza/performance_results`

 ### Environment variables

 None.